microsoft/r-server-fraud-detection/deployr.md

 solution.
 </div>

-## Configuring Operationalization with R Server
+## Configuring Operationalization with ML Server
 ---------------------------------------
-To access R Server Operationalization administrative services from your local computer, you must first connect to the edge node using the steps below.
+To access ML Server Operationalization administrative services from your local computer, you must first connect to the edge node using the steps below.

 ## Connect to Edge Node